 Many of our readers utilize Wild Horse Education as a resource.
 A resource to find information to assist in crafting comments, engaging legislators, policy and process.
 (You can use the search bar, and type in a word or two, to access thousands of articles covering a vast range of subjects.)

 Sometimes, our readers are simply looking to spend some time escaping the pressure of daily life with some “wild horse time.”
-So many are feeling the stain that the pandemic has placed on family and community, many are feeling the stress of the political divide that has intensified.
+So many are feeling the stain that the news, politics and social media has placed on family and community.
 This entry is for you.

 “The wind of heaven blows between the ears of the horse” ~ old Arabian proverb.